AkhRani/LearningOpenGL/README.txt

+Prerequisites for Demo 1 - Demo 9:
+ *   Download SDL-devel-1.2.15-VC.zip from http://www.libsdl.org/download-1.2.php
+ *   If View->Property Manager is not available, enable it using Tools -> Settings -> Expert settings.
+ *   Use the Property Manager (View->Property Manager) to edit the sdl_project property page.
+       Under User Macros, set SDL_DIR to the un-zipped SDL directory, e.g. C:\SDL-devel-1.2.15-VC\SCL-1.2.15

 Demo 1:
 * Started with the simplest OpenGL program I could make, using SDL.

 Demo 2:
 * Combined two triangles to make a square, added color, and used an